HM2D/Simple-SQL-Server-for-Course-Enrollment/README.md

 # Simple-SQL-Server-for-Course-Enrollment
-A simple sql server written in java. the program can take input a sql query and retrieve the answer.
+A simple sql server written in java. the program takes a sql query as input and retrieves the result.

 The Program Takes 4 text files as input.
 (Delimiter is the space)
- - Course file which has 2 columns ID, courseName.
+ - Course file has 2 columns ID, courseName.
- - Student file which has 3 columns Name, FamilyName, ID.
+ - Student file has 3 columns Name, FamilyName, ID.
- - StudentCourse file which has 3 columns, SID, CID, TakenFlag.
+ - StudentCourse file has 3 columns, SID, CID, TakenFlag.
  - Input file that contains the queries.